 When option YES is selected, the area occupied by the children in the dialog is not redrawn, thus preventing the matrix and the canvas from blinking when a resize is made.
-Usually this brings better performance, but in some cases it may bring a performance reduction, as every time the dialog needs to be redrawn all children are redrawn as well - including IupFrame.
-For the attribute to work efficiently, the canvas cannot be inside a IupFrame.
-Default: NO.
+Usually this brings better performance, but in some cases it may bring a performance reduction, as every time the dialog needs to be redrawn all children are redrawn as well.
+Default: YES.